The French bee Tarmac Delay Plan

 The French bee Tarmac Delay Plan is compliant with the requirements and regulations of the lengthy tarmac delay rules issued by the U.S. Department of Transportation (DOT).
 It is only applicable to tarmac delays that occur at U.S. airports.

 A tarmac delay occurs when an airplane on the ground is either awaiting takeoff or has just landed and passengers do not have the opportunity to get off the plane.
-French bee assures that the airline has sufficient resources in order to effectively deal with lengthy tarmac delay situations.
+French bee assures that the airline has sufficient resources in order to effectively deal with lengthy tarmac delay situations and implement its Tarmac Delay Plan.

-Our plan has been coordinated with Airport Authorities, Customs and Border Protection and the Transport Security Administration at San Francisco – SFO and at our regular diversion airports of San Francisco - SFO.
+Our plan has been coordinated with Airport Authorities (including terminal facility operators where applicable), Customs and Border Protection and the Transport Security Administration at New York – EWR and San Francisco – SFO and at our regular diversion airports used for New York – EWR and San Francisco - SFO.

 Tarmac delay time limits